-This short video below made by the History Channel sheds light on the history and current approach to Veterans Day.
+This short video made by the History Channel sheds light on the history and current approach to Veterans Day.

 Is Veterans Day a Federal Holiday?